Instructional Designers' Lens

 Once you have finished designing and developing your online or hybrid course, it is important to reflect upon its quality.
 Is your course design usable and accessible?
 Will your course effectively promote student learning?

-Quality Matters is a rigorous review process based on research-supported and published best practices that aims to improve online student learning.
 Consider the following questions based on Quality Matters standards when reviewing your course:

 - Do you convey important information about your course’s purposes, learning activities, and assessments through a syllabus and course schedule?

 - Are your course objectives clearly written and aligned to the learning activities and assessments?